 Each of these assets can have absolute targets applied to roll up to the high-level organization level target.
 An organization could also consider intensity targets for some of the assets as intensity targets can help with benchmarking emissions reductions across the organization.

 Also consider how the target will break down over the projected timeline, what quarterly or annual reductions need to take place to achieve the goal?
-An area chart like the example provided in Figure 2 offers a useful visualization of the variable timing of emission reductions from different initiatives.
+Consider an area chart to offer a useful visualization of the variable timing of emission reductions from different initiatives.
 Projecting the impact of your initiatives in this way helps with planning and setting expectations with stakeholders.

 High quality data is essential for decision making and reporting.
 Employee engagement and high levels of automation around data capture are great ways to improve data quality.
 Data input processes aside, you need to have confidence that your data management platform is robust, supports any audit requirements, and has the functionality to allow all teams across the organization to frequently review your performance through different lenses.
 Only with this strong data foundation in place can you identify where the organization is exceeding expectations, or where it is falling short.
 Your sustainability management platform needs to act as a decision support tool so you can inform strategic decisions.